expo/expo/docs/versions/unversioned/sdk/brightness.md

 A `Promise` that is resolved when the setting has been successfully changed.

-#### Error types
+#### Error Codes

--   `ERR_BRIGHTNESS` -- An unexpected OS error occurred when trying to set the brightness.
+- `ERR_BRIGHTNESS` - An unexpected OS error occurred when trying to set the brightness.
 See the `nativeError` object for more information.

+---

 ### `Expo.Brightness.getSystemBrightnessAsync()`